yasamankarami/compass/README.md

 ## Documentation

-For comprehensive documentation and tutorials, visit [compass.readthedocs.io]().
+For comprehensive documentation and tutorials, visit [the wiki](../../wiki).

 ## Contributing
 If you are interested in contributing to the project, please review the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.